-Designing and implementing effective human rights-based housing strategies
+Report on effective human rights-based housing strategies

 Housing conditions around the world remain extremely challenging, with homelessness on the rise including in most affluent countries, forced evictions and displacement continuing unabated, informal settlements that lack basic services and security of tenure growing, and housing markets forcing poor and low income households out.

-At the same time States have committed to ensure access to adequate, affordable, secure housing for all by 2030 in the 2030 Agenda for Sustainable Development and the New Urban Agenda.
+At the same time, States have committed to ensure access to adequate, affordable, secure housing for all by 2030 in the 2030 Agenda for Sustainable Development and the New Urban Agenda.

-In order to address current housing conditions and meet these ambitious commitments States need to adopt human rights based housing strategies.
+In order to address current housing conditions and meet these ambitious commitments, States need to adopt human rights-based housing strategies.

-Read the report (A/HRC/37/54) in all UN languages.
+Read the report in all six UN languages

-In elaborating her report the Special Rapporteur on adequate housing invited States National Human Rights Institutions, independent monitoring mechanisms, civil society organizations and networks to share information about their housing strategies and to provide concrete examples of challenges faced and suggestions about how these can be addressed.
+In elaborating her report, the Special Rapporteur on adequate housing invited States National Human Rights Institutions, independent monitoring mechanisms, civil society organizations and networks to share information about their housing strategies and to provide concrete examples of challenges faced and suggestions about how these can be addressed.

-Call for Contributions for civil society organizations and National Human Rights Institutions
+Questionnaire for civil society organizations and National Human Rights Institutions (English | Français | Español)

-Responses from Civil Society Organizations
+Civil Society Organizations

-Responses from National Human Rights Institutions
+National Human Rights Institutions